413x5/mx-wcc24-rs/character-contract/README.md

 - Mint Citizen NFTs using WOOD and FOOD tokens
 - Upgrade Citizens to Soldiers using GOLD and ORE tokens
-- Upgrade Soldiers attributes attack and defence
+- Upgrade Soldiers with Tool NFTs (Shields and Swords)

 ## Contract Structure